dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

     blank-setting := ':'

-The purpose of this is to facilitate:

-* Separating settings in a BFSDL Stream with line breaks for readability.
-* Following the of the settings block for BFSDL Stream with no `<line-break>` to separate the block from following content..
+The presence of `blank-setting` has no effect on parsing; this could be used for separating groups of settings for readability.

 ### 4.2 Defined Settings